 - Accessioning and processing.

-- Nucleic acid extractions (DNA and RNA), plating and peripheral blood mononuclear cell isolation and cryopreservation.
+- Nucleic acid extraction, plating and peripheral blood mononuclear cell isolation and cryopreservation.

 - Storage, shipping and sample collection kit assembly.

-The BAP Core is fully automated and highly scalable for virtually all of the processes utilized; automation includes sample sorters, robotic liquid handlers for blood processing and aliquoting (including plasma, serum, urine, buffy coat and red blood cells), nucleic acid extractions, DNA plating and sample storage.
-The BAP Core provides a range of storage solutions, including conventional freezers with a temperature of 80°C below zero, liquid nitrogen freezers and robotically controlled high-capacity freezers that are maintained at a temperature of 80°C below zero.
+The BAP Core is fully automated and highly scalable for virtually all of these processes.
+Automation includes sample sorters, robotic liquid handlers for blood processing and aliquoting (including plasma, serum, urine, buffy coat and red blood cells), nucleic acid extractions, DNA plating, and sample storage.